Ritalin: Introduction

 The severity of withdrawal depends on the length, dosage, and frequency of the abuse.

 The withdrawal symptoms can last anywhere between a few days to several months.
-The unpleasant, harsher effects of withdrawal should disappear within a week or two.
-But people have reported feeling fatigued with increased appetite, depression, and cravings beyond the initial 30 days.
+The unpleasant, harsher withdrawal effects should disappear within a week or two.
+However, people have reported feeling tired with increased appetite, depression, and cravings beyond the initial 30 days.

 Does Ritalin make you smarter?